ChalanaGayan/Library-Management-System/README.md

       - [Running the Application](#running-the-application)

 ## Project Overview

-This Business Requirements Document outlines the development of a simple Library Management System.
 The purpose of this application is to allow users to manage books in a library, including functionalities to create, read, update, and delete book records.

-## Timeline

-Candidates are expected to complete the assignment within one calendar week from the date of receipt.

 ## Project Scope